 Most surprisingly, it appears that sarcasm and ‘figures of speech’ (the supposed stuff of literary genius) have been recreated as new 21st Century “cultural imports” into Nigeria from the West.
-The novelty of sarcasm and co as “imported” is something present day authors and the literati delight in.
-In fact, where two or more Nigerian literary types are gathered and literature is being discussed the happiest moment of their conversation is when they agree “Nigerians do not get it” [i.e. sarcasm, irony, satire, humour].
-I would like to learn of any of the over 200 Nigerian languages that is devoid of sarcasm and co.
+The novelty of sarcasm and co as “imported” is something that causes present-day authors and the literati delight.
+Where two or more Nigerian literary types gather, and literature is under examination, the happiest moment of their conversation is when they agree “Nigerians do not get it” [i.e. sarcasm, irony, satire, humour].
+I want to learn of any of the over 200 Nigerian languages that are devoid of sarcasm and co.

-Good or great writers actually lead readers (in taste and style), literary markets and literary education, and not wait and hope for them to “get it”.
-It is ironic that only faux or mediocre authors and literati will complain about readers not “getting it”, for their books or in general.
-Try reading Ulysses and Finnegan’s Wake by James Joyce which were sometimes agonising reading experiences for me, the author never bothered an iota about whether any of his readers “got it”.
+Good or great writers lead readers (in taste and style), literary markets and literary education, and not wait and hope for them to “get it”.
+Ironically, only faux or mediocre authors and literati will complain about readers not “getting it”, for their books or in general.
+Try reading Ulysses and Finnegan’s Wake by James Joyce, which were sometimes agonising reading experiences for me; the author never bothered an iota about whether any of his readers “got it”.

-Now we have authors and literati who aggrandise themselves by telling other Nigerians’ what they do not know’ not through their writing (which should be an invaluable medium for getting their messages across to readers and their trade) but mere comment often with condescension, endorsing the very perception of Africans Achebe sacrificed for to eradicate.
-It is disturbing when authors and the literati to affirm at any opportunity that Nigerians are not sophisticated enough “to get” their writing/commentary or that of their cronies, but they are worthy of winning literary prizes.
+Now we have authors and literati who aggrandise themselves by telling other Nigerians’ what they do not know’.
+Not through their writing (which should be an invaluable medium for getting their messages across to readers and their trade).
+But mere comment often with condescension, endorsing the very perception of Africans Achebe sacrificed for to eradicate.
+It is disturbing when authors and the literati to affirm at any opportunity that Nigerians are not sophisticated enough “to get” their writing/commentary or that of their cronies.
+Still, they are worthy of winning literary prizes.
 “Getting it” is perhaps now evidence of literary ability and genius all by itself.
 Sakpakpobi!

 If “getting it” has become “the criterion” for understanding and appreciating Nigerian literature, I can say with full conviction “I do not get it”.